valartech/loading-layout/README.md

 }
 ```

-Use the snapshot version by using
+If you want to use the snapshot version, you can use this instead:
 ```groovy
 implementation "com.valartech:loading-layout:master-SNAPSHOT"
 ```